Kansas Tax Credit for Low-Income Student Scholarships Program

 - We are joyfully Catholic, diligently achieving, intentionally self-giving, forwardly thinking, and prudently managed.

-- All schools are accredited by the Kansas State Department of Education and by the AdvancEd International accrediting agency.
+- All schools are accredited by the Kansas State Department of Education and the AdvancEd International accrediting agency.

 - Must reside in the state of Kansas AND